Chapter 7 - The Force Within

 Another feature of our lives at that point was becoming uncles and aunts to Virginia and Bruce’s two young sons, Neal and Louis.
 Bruce was the first of us to have children.
-Jane and I never had a strong feeling about having children at that point, so we loved doting on these two.
+Jane Bay and I never had a strong feeling about having children at that point, so we loved doting on these two.
 I will never forget the looks on their faces when Jane would get out all the Star Wars toys.
 This would begin a long Uncle relationship that I would enjoy in so many ways as they grew into very interesting young men.
 My only regret is that I did not live closer later on but we made the most of my visits.

-This whole question of Jane and I having children would surface for us later.
+This whole question of Jane Bay and I having children would surface for us later.
 That story is coming up.

 Tripping the Light Fantastic

 Jane and I had not taken an official honeymoon after our wedding.
-Jane finally turned to this task and planned this amazing journey for us beginning in England, running through the south of France, on to the Greek islands and finally four days in Egypt at the great pyramids.
+Jane finally turned to this task and planned this amazing journey for us beginning in England, running through the south of France, on to the Greek islands and finally four days in Egypt at the great pyramid.
 So many memories from that trip.
 It was the first time I went to Europe or any of those other places.
 It was like we were traveling back in time from medieval England and France to the mythology of the Greek Isles to Egyptian tombs that we had only read about.
 Each step much older than the previous one.

 We did run into a sort of anti-American feeling in Paris, but in the south of France people couldn’t have been nicer.
 That was a good thing because our French was lousy.
 At one restaurant, Jane ordered what she thought was the fish of the day and got a huge bowl of squirming muscles.
 I am so glad that I got a chance to see that way of life.
 By the time I went back in the nineties it had become much more like everywhere else.

 Getting out of the US also gave me a wider cultural perspective.
 Particularly about the impact of World War II on that area of the world.
 As a child I had been fascinated by the history of WWII military battles.
-I got another view being there.
+On this trip I got another view being there.
 Particularly in the Greek Islands the effects of the Nazi occupation lingered.
 Most every family had been touched in terrible ways.
 They had not forgotten and that caused friction at the Greek beach resorts we stayed at between the staff and German tourists.
-The German tourists didn't do themselves any favors with their entitlement.
+The German tourists didn't do themselves any favors with their seeming sense of entitlement.

 The Top of the Mountain